Hyundai i20 Review & Prices

 The Hyundai i20 is so close to being a lot of fun on back roads that it’s a bit annoying it doesn’t quite finish the job.

 The problem lies in the steering, which just doesn’t feel very connected to the front wheels.
 It turns the car in just fine and the i20 holds its line perfectly well with lots of grip, but the driver just isn’t aware of much of what’s going on.
-Ford gets this spot on in the Fiesta, so it’s frustrating the i20 doesn’t measure up.
+The Mazda 3 manages to be good fun to drive, so it’s frustrating the i20 doesn’t measure up.

 When you're pressing on you might also be annoyed by the lack of feedback through the clutch.
 Fast gearchanges just don't feel as satisfying as they could.